oracle-devrel/technology-engineering/cloud-infrastructure/vmware-solutions/README.md

 # VMware Solutions

 This area focuses on Oracle Secure Desktops.
+Secure Desktops is ideal for organizations that need to provide employees with controlled access to a preconfigured desktop environment.

 Reviewed: 31.05.2024